RadLikeWhoa/Countable/README.md

 ## Browser Support

 Countable supports all modern browsers.
 Internet Explorer is supported down to version 8.
 The last version to support Internet Explorer 7 was 1.4.0.
-If you want to use the new version while still supporting IE7, you'll need to include a polyfill for `document.querySelectorAll`.

 ## About the Author